junxit/us-congress-bills-113/metadata.md

 - 2014-06-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2014-06-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2014-06-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 431.
+- 2014-06-26 — Amendment SA 3443 agreed to in Senate by Unanimous Consent.
+- 2014-06-26 — Amendment SA 3443 proposed by Senator Reid for Senator Coons. (consideration: CR S4189-4190; text: CR S4189-4190) In the nature of a substitute.
+- 2014-06-26 — Measure laid before Senate by unanimous consent. (consideration: CR S4189-4190)
+- 2014-06-26 — Passed Senate with an amendment by Unanimous Consent. (text: CR S4189-4190)
+- 2014-06-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S4189-4190)
+- 2014-06-26 — Senate amendment agreed to: Amendment SA 3443 agreed to in Senate by Unanimous Consent.
+- 2014-06-26 — Senate amendment proposed (on the floor): Amendment SA 3443 proposed by Senator Reid for Senator Coons.(consideration: CR S4189-4190; text: CR S4189-4190)
+- 2014-06-26 — Senate amendment submitted